- Edition 1, Chapter 1.4 -

 I came to Hairstory as a wanderer following a lodestar.
 I was working as a hairstylist in Baltimore, and moved to New York because I wanted more for my career.
 I wasn't so sure yet what it looked like, and was working as a freelance stylist with the hope that the freedom could help answer that question.
-I had followed the work of Hairstory for some time, as Michael's work and career inspires me and is proof that the industry doesn’t always have to feel so contrived.
+I had followed the work of Hairstory for some time, as proof that the industry doesn’t always have to feel so contrived.

 When I saw that Hairstory was looking for freelancers to work a fashion show with them, I immediately sent over my resume.
 It was easily the most nervous I've ever been to work a show.
 Meeting these people from a team I had long admired felt very surreal.
 I was working on a model when Michael walked in – full suit, hat in hand, newspaper under his arm.
 I was shaking as I introduced myself, but he seemed to have taken some notice.
 He invited Brian (another stylist) and I to visit the studio and talk about our pasts and goals, to observe a production week, and shortly after to assist.

 There's a palpable energy that emanates from Hairstory, whether observing from a distance or standing in the studio.
 It's one of grandness, but also a refreshing genuineness.
 One thing that strikes me most is that you're never asked to be different; you're asked to be your best self.
 Every person that passes through the doors becomes a drop in the Hairstory ocean, and I am eternally grateful to be standing in the water watching the waves change the coastline.